Simply-Blessing/Github-User-Activity-CLI/README.md

 A simple command-line interface that fetches and displays a GitHub user's recent activity straight in your terminal.

-This project is perfect for practicing:
+This project is perfect for practising:
 - Working with APIs
 - Handling JSON data
 - Building CLI applications